douglaslamb/kep/README.md

 `kep f aFirstName` prints all of the contacts with the first name aFirstName in alphabetical order.
 For example, `kep f Sara` prints all of the contacts with the first name "Sara."
 It is not case-sensitive.
 The input string cannot have any spaces.

 ### kep l aLastName
 `kep l aLastName` prints all of the contacts with the last name aLastName in alphabetical order.
-For example, `kep f Tundly` prints all of the contacts with the last name "Tundly."
+For example, `kep l Tundly` prints all of the contacts with the last name "Tundly."
 It is not case-sensitive.
 The input string cannot have any spaces.

 ### kep n aWordInNote
 `kep n aWordInNote` prints all of the contacts with the aWordInNote in their note in alphabetical order.
-For example, `kep n butthole` prints all of the contacts with "butthole" in their notes.
+For example, `kep n butthole` prints all of the contacts with the word "butthole" in their notes.
 It is not case-sensitive.
 The input string cannot have any spaces.

 ## Attributions